aralroca/aralroca.com/posts/from-node-to-deno.md

 <img src="/images/blog-images/52.png" alt="Webpack, Parcel, Rollup logos" class="center transparent keepcolor" />

-One of the strengths of Deno is that we can use esmodules with TypeScript without the need for a bundler such as [Webpack](https://github.com/webpack/webpack), [Parcel](https://github.com/parcel-bundler/parcel) or [Rollup](https://github.com/rollup/rollup).
+One of the strengths of Deno is that we can use ESmodules with TypeScript without the need for a bundler such as [Webpack](https://github.com/webpack/webpack), [Parcel](https://github.com/parcel-bundler/parcel) or [Rollup](https://github.com/rollup/rollup).

-However, probably we have asked ourselves that if given a tree of files, we can make a bundle to put everything in one file.
-This way, we can take this file and run it on the web.
+However, probably you wonder if given a tree of files, we can make a bundle to put everything in one file to run it on the web.

-Well, to do this, we can do it with Deno's CLI.
-So there's no need for a third-party bundler.
+Well, it's possible, yes.
+We can do it with Deno's CLI.
+Thus, there's no need for a third-party bundler.

 ```
 ➜ deno bundle myLib.ts myLib.bundle.js
 ```
-And it's ready to be loaded on the web:
+Now it's ready to be loaded in the browser:

 ```html
 <script type="module">